Actions putting the Territorial Agenda into practice

 Federal Office for Spatial Development ARE, Switzerland

-Partners are Switzerland (lead), Germany, Austria, Slovenia, the European Commission and the Alpine Convention.
+Partners are Switzerland (lead), Austria, Germany, Norway, Slovenia, the European Commission and the Alpine Convention.
 The Alpine Towns of the Year Association and selected Alpine towns will play a key role in implementation.

 Start in January 2021 and scheduled conclusion by the end of 2022.